Who we are

 Matt Kennard

-Hamza Ali Shah is a British-Palestinian writer and journalist whose work focuses on Palestine.
+Hamza Yusuf is a British-Palestinian writer and journalist whose work focuses on Palestine.

 He has reported on daily life under occupation for Palestinians including home demolitions and forced expulsion and the conditions for Palestinians in Israeli prisons.